1. Knowledge Base

 Interest Type - in the case of Simple, interest will always be calculated against the principal balance amount.
 Whereas in the case of Compound, interest will be calculated against the total balance amount (including the interest).

-Grace Period (days) - This is the amount of provisional time you will allow the client to make a payment beyond the due date before you begin to charge interest (in addition to Payment Terms).
+Grace Period (days) – This is the amount of provisional time you will allow the client to make a payment beyond the due date before you begin to charge interest (in addition to Payment Terms).
 This can be overridden at the Client level.
-For example, if your invoices give a 30 day grace period, then no interest is calculated within the first 30 days.
+For example, if your invoices give a 30-day grace period, no interest is calculated within the first 30 days.
 On day 31 (if your Payment Terms are Upon Receipt), it would start to calculate interest on the unpaid balance owed at the percentage that you have assigned it.
 The Grace Period does not show on the invoice.

 Back-to-top